mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Still practicing JavaScript event listener.

 **Thoughts**: Uhhhhh...nope.
-I still have no idea what event listener supposed to do.
+I still have no idea what event listener is supposed to do.
 I guess I should look up the reference for a while.
 In the meantime, my own website still looking funny and too cringy to post a link in GitHub.
 Gotta fix 'em later.